-Although the Winter had produced about 65 inches of snow, 20 inches above average, with good constant snow depth, by late March it was all melted.
+Although the past winter had produced about 65 inches of snow, 20 inches above average, with good constant snow depth, by late March it was all melted.

-We believe that in 1918 Eloise began a rotating display of native plants at the Minneapolis Public Library.
-She would update the exhibit every few days and bring back plants to replant in the Garden, frequently mentioning the replanting in her Garden Log.
+In 1918 Eloise began a rotating display of native plants at the Minneapolis Public Library.
+She updated the exhibit every few days and brought back plants to replant in the Garden, frequently mentioning the replanting in her Garden Log.
 ON April 1st this year she noted “Opened seasonal wildflower exhibit at central library.”

 She also recorded planting a number of other species previously in the Garden, including 17 species which are still in the Garden.

-In the summer months she obtained 6 new species for the Garden: Bristly Sarsaparilla, Buffalobur Nightshade, Gallent Soldier, Green Adder’s Mouth, Hooded Coralroot, Northern Slender Lady’s Tresses.
-Details on all 1920 new plantings are listed below the 'Autumn' section.
+In the summer months she obtained 6 new species for the Garden: Bristly Sarsaparilla, Buffalobur Nightshade, Gallant Soldier, Green Adder’s Mouth, Hooded Coralroot, Northern Slender Lady’s Tresses.
+Details on all 1920 new plantings are listed below the autumn section.

 She also recorded planting a number of other species previously in the Garden, including 4 species which are still in the Garden, most from local sources.

-On Sept.
-2 she noted in the log: “Lythrum salicaria [Purple Loosestrife] has well established itself farther down the brook below dam.”
-The ‘dam’ was a small concrete structure she had installed in 1917 in the water channel that drained the wetland.
+On September 2 she noted in the log: “Lythrum salicaria [Purple Loosestrife] has well established itself farther down the brook below dam.”
+The ‘dam’ was a small structure she had installed when the Garden was first formed, first of earth and then with concrete in 1917.
+It crossed the water channel that drained the southern wetland and formed a small pool for aquatics.
+The water then trickled down into the meadow on the north end of the Garden - an area that is now outside of the Garden's north fence but at this time the entire meadow was part of the Garden.
 Purple Loosestrife is another example of terribly invasive plants that in Eloise Butler’s day were considered ornamental and frequently planted.
-It would take the Park Board many years in the 1990s to rid Wirth Park, and particularly Birch Pond, of as much of it as they could.
+It would take the Park Board many years in the 1990s to rid Wirth Park, and particularly Birch Pond, of most of it.

 Sometime in 1920 Eloise wrote a short essay on upkeep of the Garden.
-It may have been sent to the Agassiz Association for publication in the Asa Gray Bulletin, but we do not know that.
+It may have been sent to The Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for inclusion in the members circular.
 Here is the text: